awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/subpubapp/Readme.md

 ### SnsService class

-The following Java code represents the **SnsService** class.
-This class uses the Java V2 SNS API to interact with Amazon SNS.
+The following Kotlin code represents the **SnsService** class.
+This class uses the Kotlin SNS API to interact with Amazon SNS.
 For example, the **subEmail** method uses the email address to subscribe to the Amazon SNS topic.
 Likewise, the **unSubEmail** method unsubscibes from the Amazon SNS topic.
 The **pubTopic** publishes a message.

 ```kotlin
      package com.aws.kotlin